zobo/dbgpPlugin/README.txt

 item, "Debugger" starts the debugger.
 Note that when Notepad++ is loaded the debugger is not started.
 The main forms are not loaded hopefully so that less memory is used and to ensure faster startup.
 The second section is there mainly for the keyboard shortcuts.
-And then there is the Configuration.
+And then there are all child windows and the Configuration.

 Configuration
 Currently configuration is used to set up file maps.
 There are 4 cols.
 Remote IP